UplandsDynamic/simple-stock-management/README.md

 __Steps should be taken to harden the environment if using in production, such as applying suitable file & directory permissions and ensuring both backend & frontend are served over a TLS connection.__

-__A note on TLS: By default, `docker-compose-example.yml` exposes port to 80 on the server (`nginx`) container, and mounts the `settings.docker.insecure.py` Django settings fil to the `app` container, which serves the app over an unencrypted connection.
-To serve over TLS, change the exposed port to 443 and mount `settings.docker.py`__
+__A note on TLS: By default, `docker-compose-example.yml` exposes port to 80 on the server (`nginx`) container and mounts the `settings.docker.insecure.py` Django settings file to the `app` container, which serves the app over an unencrypted connection.
+To serve over TLS, change the exposed port to 443 and mount `settings.docker.py` rather than `settings.docker.insecure.py`__

 ### Brief installation instructions